#32 | Purgatory Taught by Jesus in a Parable

 The Soul, Sin, and Impurities

 To better understand this notion of “impurity” in our souls, let’s first clarify a few matters about the human soul.
 The soul, to use somewhat more technical language, is the form of the body.
 It’s what gives life to the body.
 This is why the definition of death is the separation of body and soul.
 Human beings possess what the Church calls a “rational soul,” which is a soul capable of knowing and obeying the truth (unlike animals).
 This is what it means to bear God’s image.
-God, who is Truth, created those who bear His image to know and love the Truth, which is Himself.
+God, who is Truth, created those who bear His image to know and love the Truth, which is ultimately Himself.
 We know the Truth with our minds.
 We love the Truth with our will.

 Eternal and Temporal Punishment